MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

 1. <i>The user navigates to the settings page.</i>

-2. <i>User clicks the Text to Speech option.
+2. <i>User clicks the Text to Speech (Listening Comprehension) option.
 A toast appears notify the user Text to Speech is now on.</i>

 3. <i>User can open a new puzzle or pre-existing puzzle.</i>